 Even now, living in Colorado, things haven’t really changed in my household.
 The beer of choice whenever we throw a backyard BBQ is still Corona.
-With our 4th of July BBQ coming up, I decided that I was not going to use my elegant salt and pepper shakers, I wanted something that would fit in the theme of a BBQ and came up the Corona Salt and Pepper Shakers.
-Not only will it fit in with the rest of the beer, but if they end up breaking, me nor my guest would feel too bad about it.
-They also hold quite a lot more than an ordinary salt and pepper shaker making them exactly what you need at a BBQ.
+With our 4th of July BBQ coming up, I decided that I was not going to use my elegant salt and pepper shakers, I wanted something that would fit into the theme of a BBQ and came up with the Corona Salt and Pepper Shakers (Coronitas).
+Not only will it fit in with the rest of the beer, but if they end up breaking, neither I nor my guest would feel too bad about it.
+They also hold quite a lot more than an ordinary salt and pepper shaker, making them exactly what you need at a BBQ.

 Writing this post has been bittersweet.
 While I love New York City and it’s still considered home, I haven’t been back in the summer in quite some time.
 I miss my family and my friends.
 Sitting on a Brooklyn brownstone stoop and taking in the sights.
-Watching the cars drive by, and the people in their latest fashion.
-Being able to run to the corner store when I run out of something that I need in the house.
+I love watching the cars drive by and the people in their latest fashion.
+I like being able to run to the corner store when I run out of something that I need in the house.

-Salt and Pepper Corona Shakers
+Salt and Pepper Corona Shakers (Coronitas)

 Empty Corona Bottles